Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 ![Mock-up](static/documentation/mockup.png "Mock-up Wizard Inn")

-#### The aim of this website is to offer trading-platform were users can search, select and buy items with extraordinary properties such as magic amulettes.
+#### The aim of this website is to offer trading-platform where users can search, select and buy items with extraordinary properties such as magic amulettes.
 Users will be able to search for specific items, select items of interest, add them to a shopping bag and buy items of interest.
 Bought items will be confirmed by email and sent to prefered delivery adress.
-Furthermore user will be able to set up their own profile space were they can for instance get shopping histories.
+Furthermore, user will be able to set up their own profile space where they can get shopping histories.
 The code for this project is found [here](https://dashboard.heroku.com/apps/gustaf-inn "Link to Wizard Inn deployed homepage")

 ------
 -----